You Deserve Better

 - I had PCOS

 So here I am, finding out that I have PCOS from a test that I didn’t even think was necessary in the first place!
 After months of denial about my new diagnosis, I finally decided to do something about it.
-Now, I have DUTCH to thank for launching Let’s Get Real RD where I help women just like you get control of their hormones, even if they didn’t realize they were out of control to begin with, just like I did!
+Now, I have DUTCH to thank for launching Let’s Get Real RD where I help women just like you get control of their hormones, even if they didn’t realize they were out of control to begin with!

 Hormonal Imbalances (PCOS, Endometriosis, PBCS)

-In women who have pre-existent hormone imbalances such as PCOS and endometriosis or who have symptoms such as:
+In women who have pre-existant hormone imbalances such as PCOS and endometriosis which may come along with symptoms such as:

 - PMS or PMDD